-- Lifestyle writing with a special emphasis on restaurant and food news, trends, and critiques; cookbooks; and food-related travel
+- More than 30 years of lifestyle writing with a special emphasis on restaurant and food news, trends, and critiques; cookbooks; and food-related travel

 - Feature articles covering a range of general interest topics such as profiles of newsworthy people, education, and recreation

 - Edited books and articles on popular and scholarly topics including pictorial histories of American cities, regional cookbooks, and two scholarly book collections

 - Public information writing including news releases, ad copy, and brochures